citadelict/devops-project/DEVOPS TOOLING WEBSITE SOLUTION/dev.md

             /mnt/logs 172.31.32.0/20;(rw,sync,no_all_squash,no_root_squash)
             /mnt/opt 172.31.32.0/20;(rw,sync,no_all_squash,no_root_squash)

+             Esc
-             Esc + :wq!
+             :wq!

           sudo exportfs -arv

-   * Check the NFS ports and open it in the security group inbound rules
+   * Check the NFS ports and open it in the security group inbound rules , add the ports and allow access from the subnet cidr ipv4 address

              rpcinfo -P | grep nfs

      OUTPUT : ![dev](https://github.com/citadelict/My-devops-Journey/blob/main/DEVOPS%20TOOLING%20WEBSITE%20SOLUTION/images/ports%20beeing%20used%20by%20nfs.png)

 # STEP TWO : CONFIGURING MYSQL